A chronology of key events:

 2014 April - Poland asks Nato to station 10,000 troops on its territory, as a visible mark of the Alliance's resolve to defend all its members after Russia's seizure of Crimea.

-2014 June - Mr Tusk's ruling coalition narrowly survives confidence vote triggered by scandal over leaked tapes of senior government officials' conversations.
-The government was embarrassed by the revelations that several ministers and other senior officials appeared to have made highly disparaging remarks about Poland's allies.
+2014 June - Mr Tusk's ruling coalition narrowly survives a confidence vote triggered by a scandal prompted by leaked tapes of senior government officials appearing to disparage Poland's allies.